Uganda People's Defence Force: Uganda Peoples' Defence Force, 1995 to present

+In February 2023, President Museveni warned the UPDF against brutality towards civilians, and corruption.

 Recent operations

 African Union Mission in Somalia

 The UPDF has more than 6,200 soldiers serving with the African Union Mission in Somalia (AMISOM).
-The AMISOM force commander is Ugandan Lieutenant General Jonathan Rono.
+The AMISOM force commander is Kenyan Lieutenant General Jonathan Rono.
 The force commander in 2009, Ugandan Major General Nathan Mugisha, was wounded in a car bomb attack on 17 September 2009 that left nine soldiers dead, including Burundian Major General Juvenal Niyoyunguruza, the second in command.

-The United States has provided extensive training for UPDF contingents headed for Somalia.
+The USA has provided extensive training for UPDF contingents headed for Somalia.
+During 2010, United States Army Reserve Civil Affairs operators from the 411th Civil Affairs Battalion (United States) taught Civil-military operations to UPDF personnel at Camp Kesenyi on the shores of Lake Victoria.
 In the first half of 2012, Force Recon Marines from Special Purpose Marine Air-Ground Task Force 12 (SPMAGTF-12) trained soldiers from the UPDF.

 In addition, a significant amount of support to AMISOM has been provided by private companies.
 "Bancroft Global Development, headquartered on Washington's Embassy Row, employs about 40 South African and European trainers who work with [AMISOM's] Ugandan and Burundian troops."
 Bancroft director Michael Stock told The EastAfrican that these mentors are embedded with AMISOM units in Mogadishu and southern and central Somalia.
 They coach commanders on how to predict and defeat the tactics which foreign fighters bring from outside East Africa and teach to al-Shabaab.